brendanbyrne/interpreter_in_rust/README.md

 ## TODO
 - [ ] Convert lexer and parser to work on streams/iters
-- [ ] Come to a conclusion on if Noop is necessary, or just null
 - [ ] Make `parse_program` work with str& and String

 ## REPL Loop